• Home

 • Junior Scholar Institute-

-JSI is a wonderful program in Iowa where kids grades 6-8 stay in the college dorms for a week while taking a class of your choice.
-It was great feeling like a “real” college student!
+JSI is a wonderful program in Iowa where kids in grades 6-8 stay in the college dorms for a week while taking a class of their choice.
+It was a great feeling like a “real” college student!
 I took the Japanese course and had a lot of fun.
 I also made many friends during the week.

 • Bethel Horizons: Rock and River-

-This camp wasn’t quite as fun as the others (I had a panic attack after almost falling off a high rocky hill) but I still enjoyed myself.
+This camp wasn’t quite as fun as the others (I had a panic attack after almost falling off a high rocky hill), but I still enjoyed myself.
 We went canoeing on the Wisconsin River, then stayed overnight on a sandbar.
 We went rock climbing at Devil’s Lake (where I almost fell).
-It was a pretty good week and I met the requirements for all most all of the Girl Scout Primitive Camping Patches.
+It was a pretty good week, and I met the requirements for almost all of the Girl Scout Primitive Camping Patches.

-FYI: digging holes to go do your business in?
+FYI: digging holes to do your business in?
 Overrated.

 • Robotic Operated Vehicle camp-